 Empanadas are to backpackers what baked beans are to students.
 A staple.
-They are also the most common street food snack in Argentina.
+They are also the most common (and delicious!) street food snack in Argentina.
 Their abundance and value for money mean it’s quite possible to have empanadas every day, for breakfast, lunch and dinner and stay well within budget.
-I wouldn’t advise it however; you may well save a few pounds, but you’ll probably start piling them on in unwelcome places!
+I wouldn’t advise it however; you may well save a few pennies, but you’ll probably pile on the pounds!

 You can’t walk down the street without passing an empanada vendor, showing off their tasty pastry snacks.
 The quality is nearly always excellent and the choice of flavours provides welcome variety; from the traditional carne (meat) and jamon y queso (our personal fave) to the unusual calamares or the exotic Italian flavours of caprese.
 It’s true – the Italians get everywhere.
 More on that later…